Hamunii/LC-SCP-682-Enemy/Plugin/SCP682/Thunderstore/README.md

-# SCP-682 — The Hard to Destroy Reptile [BETA]
+# SCP-682 — The Hard to Destroy Reptile

-> This is a beta release, so there can be bugs!
-> If you find any, you can report them on [GitHub](https://github.com/Hamunii/LC-SCP-682-Enemy/issues).

 Adds SCP-682 as an enemy to Lethal Company.

 - [Project SCP Discord server](https://discord.gg/upSmhnvM2t)
 - [Source code on GitHub](https://github.com/Hamunii/LC-SCP-682-Enemy)

+If you find any bugs, you can report them on [GitHub](https://github.com/Hamunii/LC-SCP-682-Enemy/issues).

 ## SCP File